Maxinary/JSNeuralNetwork/README.md

-# JSNeuralNetwork
+# JS Logical Viewing
-A neural network simulator in Javascript
+A way to view logical systems in Javascript